thoughtspot/thoughtspot.github.io/_admin/worksheets/progressive-joins.md

 For chasm trap _worksheets_, progressive and non-progressive joins do not apply.
 There is an entirely different methodology for how worksheet joins on a chasm trap schema work with row level security.
 So you can safely ignore that setting.

+## Joins and aggregated worksheets

+You have the ability to join an aggregated worksheet with a table.
+You can join an aggregated worksheet with a system table by creating a relationship.
+This means aggregated worksheets behave similar to tables, and they can be used in the same way as a table, excluding any TQL manipulation.
+You also have the capability to create a worksheet on top of an aggregated worksheet.
+So aggregated worksheets can be included as tables in regular worksheets.